JIhaozheng/SUSTech_ESS_Course_Materials/ESS210 Fundamentals of Space Science and Technology/README.md

 ❌ No plasma physics
 ✅ Just the fundamentals

-It’s a bit too *simple & shallow* for my taste 🥱
+It’s a bit too *simple & shallow* 🥱
 Also... this course throws **a LOT** of info at you 📡🌠💥
 I can’t remember everything 🧠.